Brew Masters: Episodes

 Each episode revolves around the creation and production of a specific beer.
 This is done by outlining the inspiration for creating the brew, then taking the viewer through the process of developing the recipe, testing it, and preparing it for production.
 Interspersed throughout are anecdotes about beer making, both in general and specific to Dogfish Head Brewery.

 A total of six episodes were ordered for the first season.
 The first two episodes aired on Sunday nights at 10:00 PM EST/PST.
-After premiering Episode 3 on a Monday night (November 29) at 10:00 PM EST/PST, episodes 4 & 5 aired on Thursday nights at 8:00 PM EST/PST.
+After premiering Episode 3 on a Monday night (November 29) at 10:00 PM EST/PST, episodes 4 and 5 aired on Thursday nights at 8:00 PM EST/PST.
 The sixth episode was delayed due to its subject matter: the episode was originally to have featured the opening of Dogfish Head's new brewpub at Eataly in New York City.
 Delays in the brewpub's opening resulted in the episode remaining incomplete.
 While the brewpub has since opened, the accompanying episode has never aired in the U.S., though it aired in several other countries, including on DMAX in Germany, where it was titled "3 Biere für Batali".

 The Season 1 DVD of the series was released in June 2011, and includes the previously unaired "3 Beers For Batali" episode.
 Amazon Video offers the first season for download, but this version does not include the unaired sixth episode.